fj-navarro/frontiers_blog/content/posts/succesful-cibersecutiry/index.md

 ---
 title: The 3 Key Ingredients of a Successful Cybersecurity Strategy
 description: Stories of cyber-attacks have become routine, with cyber-attackers showing increasing levels of sophistication and damage inflicted.
-This explains why it is absolutely key that transformational leaders are aware of the magnitude of the challenges they face and understand what is at stake.
+This explains why it is absolutely key for transformational leaders to be aware of the magnitude of the challenges they face, understand what is at stake, and take into account 3 key factors to design the most successful cybersecurity strategy possible.
 date: "2023-09-12"
 imageAltAttribute: Designing a Successful Cybersecurity Strategy
 image: images/successful-cybersecurity.jpg